🎒 The Kindergarten Class of 2025: Our COVID Babies Are Growing Up

 🌱 Born in Chaos, Raised in Resilience

 These kids were born into a world that was paused.
-No crowded waiting rooms, no bustling mommy-and-me classes, no big birthday parties.
+There were no crowded waiting rooms, no bustling mommy-and-me classes, and no big birthday parties.
 Their first milestones were witnessed through screens, celebrated in drive-by parades, and documented in quiet, intimate moments at home.
 But what they lacked in traditional experiences, they gained in something deeper: resilience.

 They learned to read facial expressions through eyes alone.
 They adapted to ever-changing routines.
 They bonded fiercely with their families.
 And they taught us—parents, caregivers, and communities—how to slow down, how to be present, and how to find joy in the small things.